gpac/gpac/README.md

 - [ ] scriptable other filters ?

 # Testing
 GPAC has a test suite exercicing most features of the framework.
-Check the [tests readme](./tests/README.md) for more details.
+Check the [tests readme](/tests/README.md) for more details.
+Per-commit [build](http://gpacvm-ext.enst.fr/buildbot/#/grid?branch=master) and [tests results](http://gpacvm-ext.enst.fr/django/testres/) are available.

 # Compilation and Installation